cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/050-quantitative.md

 	- Values
 	- Intensity

 Common ways of collecting quantitative data include surveys, polls, questionnaires and **empirical** observations that yield statistical data.
-The data is then analyzed using statistical techniques in order to reveal patterns, averages, correlations and other statistical relationships between variables.
+The data is then analyzed using statistical techniques in order to reveal patterns, averages, correlations and other statistical relationships between **variables**.

 Quantitative research is based on testing a theory composed of variables that are measured with numbers and analyzed with statistics in order to determine if the theory explains or predicts a phenomenon of interest.
 The variables used in quantitative research are carefully operationalized to ensure they can be measured, typically on instruments with numeric scales.
 The purpose of measurement in quantitative research is to be able to generalize findings from a smaller group to a larger population.